eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/02-building-the-application.md

 java -jar target/*.jar
 ```

-Because we added the `actuator` module as a dependency, a number of HTTP endpoints already exists.
+Because we added the `actuator` module as a dependency, a number of HTTP endpoints already exist.

 To test the application and see what endpoints were added, run: